tpalko/minikube-minecraft/README.md

 ### Development

+#### backlog

+* improve performance on backup script.. repeats checking all backups every time
+* better final report on backup + log minikube->host copy also
+* maybe volume in the log folder so we don't need to shell into the server container
+* fix weird sync issue copying from minikube container / overlaps backup/pruning process.. also recopies everything every time
-* on deploy up when loading world or making any changes, do the same as 'deploy down' teardown procedure beforehand
+* on deploy up when loading world or making any changes, do the same as 'deploy down' teardown procedure beforehand, making one last backup
 * extract backup pruning to work independently
-* proper multiplayer world backup de-duping (multiple playerdata/stats files)
 * handle minikube + docker deployments together without ports clashing (globally incrementing)
 * comprehensive status page - what is deployed where + connection details, including proxy status
 * Makefile
 * sub-versions on server versions using standard-version, at least for image tagging (minecraft-server-java:1.19.3-1.0.4)
+* allow multiple servers/worlds per version

+#### in QA

+* proper multiplayer world backup de-duping (multiple playerdata/stats files)

 ## 3/29/22